Best $600 Loans of 2026: Fast Cash When You Need It

 Can I get a $600 loan with bad credit?

 Yes.
 Several lenders offer $600 loans to borrowers with bad credit.
 Payday lenders and online installment lenders often approve applications without a hard credit check.
 However, expect much higher APRs, ranging from 36% to over 300%.
-Lenders like Avant target borrowers with credit scores as low as 600, while some payday lenders have no minimum.
+Some online lenders target borrowers with credit scores as low as 600, while some payday lenders have no minimum.
 Improving your credit score before applying, even slightly, can unlock meaningfully better rates.

 How quickly can I get a $600 loan?

 Funding speed depends on the loan type.
 Payday lenders like Advance America offer same-day cash pickup at physical locations.
 Many online lenders send funds via ACH same-day or next-day if you apply before noon.
-PenFed Credit Union, which offers personal loans starting at $600 with no fees, typically funds within one business day.
 Traditional banks can take 1-3 business days.

 What credit score do I need for a $600 loan?